cugamer/blog_project/README.md

 4. Navigate to the root folder of the project.
 5. Run "bundle install" and rake db:migrate to set things up.
 This will also seed the database.
-6. Rune "rails server" to get things running.
+6. Run "rails server" to get things running.
 On Cloud9 run "rails s -b $IP -p $PORT"
-7. Open your browser and navigate to "http://localhost:3000"  There you should seed the page.
+7. Open your browser and navigate to "http://localhost:3000"  There you should see the page.
 If you are running this on Cloud9 the URL will be different, the terminal will show you the correct URL
 8. When you're done, simply hit ctrl/cmd + c to quit the server.